41 Hibiscus Varieties For Your Garden

 Cheeky Point flowering begins in spring and ends with the onset of autumn.

-The Cheeky point or Cheeky fellow types of hibiscus has a unique and gorgeous appearance.
-They are typically a hot pink with orange accents, creating an exotic and tropical look.
-The petals overlap one another in a swirling pattern that gives an elegant appearance to each blossom.
+The Cheeky Point (or Cheeky Fellow) hibiscus has a unique and striking appearance that sets it apart.
+The blooms are typically a vibrant hot pink with bold orange accents, giving them an exotic, tropical feel.
+The petals overlap in a swirling pattern, creating a sense of movement and elegance in every blossom.

 Cosmic Dancer